 A little about my journey with MSC

-I began training in Mindful Self-Compassion (MSC) in 2015.
+I began training in Mindful Self-Compassion (MSC) in 2015, and became a Certified Teacher in 2019.
 Through the use of simple and ordinary guided meditations and experiential practices, I have become aware of how hard on myself I am, and how common that is.
 MSC has helped me to bring kindness, care and mercy to my experience, and to myself, and to “warm up” my mindfulness practice.
 It has been a real gift and a source of joy and relief for me.
 I use it in my counseling practice with clients, supporting people to consider motivating themselves with kindness instead of criticism, and to practice treating themselves with the same type of supportive attention with which they would treat a friend.
 I especially like the concept of bringing kindness to ourselves when we are in pain, not to make ourselves “feel better”, but just because we are hurting.
 This paradigm shift, in itself, relaxes our habits of striving and invites an attitude of softness, paradoxically helping us to feel better without trying.